-The determination of the fair value of options granted by the Company is computed using the Black-Scholes option pricing model with the following weighted average assumptions:
+The determination of the fair value of options granted is computed using the Black-Scholes option pricing model with the following weighted average assumptions:

 Employee Stock Option Plan

-FY 2014 FY 2013 FY 2012
+FY 2015 FY 2014 FY 2013

-Average risk free interest rate 1.49% 1.12% 0.68%
+Average risk free interest rate 1.38% 1.49% 1.12%

-Expected life (in years) 4.50 years 4.50 years 4.55 years
+Expected life (in years) 4.55 years 4.50 years 4.50 years

 Dividend yield

-Average volatility 56.2% 71.5% 89.2%
+Average volatility 49.3% 56.2% 71.5%

-The weighted average grant date fair value of options granted as calculated using Black-Scholes option pricing was \$4.02, \$3.16, and \$2.60 per share for the fiscal years 2014, 2013 and 2012, respectively.
+The weighted average grant date fair value of options granted as calculated using Black-Scholes option pricing was \$3.95, \$4.02, and \$3.16 per share for the fiscal years 2015, 2014 and 2013, respectively.

 Option pricing models require the input of various subjective assumptions, including the option's expected life and the price volatility of the underlying stock.
-The expected stock price volatility is based on analysis of the Company's stock price history over a period commensurate with the expected term of the options, trading volume of the Company's stock, look-back volatilities and Company specific events that affected volatility in a prior period.
-The Company had elected to use the simplified method for estimating the expected term prior to July 3, 2011.
-Effective July 3, 2011, the expected term of employee stock options represents the weighted average period the stock options are expected to remain outstanding and is based on the history of exercises and cancellations on all past option grants made by the Company, the contractual term, the vesting period and the expected remaining term of the outstanding options.
+The expected stock price volatility is based on analysis of our stock price history over a period commensurate with the expected term of the options, trading volume of our stock, look-back volatilities and Company specific events that affected volatility in a prior period.
+The expected term of employee stock options represents the weighted average period the stock options are expected to remain outstanding and is based on the history of exercises and cancellations on all past option grants made, the contractual term, the vesting period and the expected remaining term of the outstanding options.
 The risk-free interest rate is based on the U.S. Treasury interest rates whose term is consistent with the expected life of the stock options.
-No dividend yield is included as the Company has not issued any dividends and does not anticipate issuing any dividends in the future.
+No dividend yield is included as we have not issued any dividends and does not anticipate issuing any dividends in the future.

-The following table shows stock-based compensation expense by functional line item in the consolidated statements of operations for 2014, 2013 and 2012 (in thousands):
+The following table shows stock-based compensation expense by functional line item in the consolidated statements of operations for 2015, 2014 and 2013 (in thousands):

-Year 2014 Ended ry 3, 2015 FY 2013 Year Ended December 28, 2013 FY 2012 Year Ended December 29, 2012 Cost of revenues \$ 149 \$ 108 \$ 63 Research and development 105 71 77 Sales and marketing 118 113 105 General and administrative 600 397 143 Total stock-based compensation expense - continuing operations 972 689 388 Total stock-based compensation expense - discontinued operations 8 Total stock-based compensation expense \$ 972 \$ 689 \$ 396
+FY 2015 Year Ended January 2, 2016 FY 2014 Year Ended January 3, 2015 FY 2013 Year Ended December 28, 2013

+Cost of revenues \$ 223 \$ 149 \$ 108

+Research and development 176 105 71

+Sales and marketing 185 118 113

+General and administrative 311 600 397

+Total stock-based compensation expense \$ 895 \$ 972 \$ 689

-Stock-based compensation expense capitalized to inventory was immaterial for 2014, 2013, and 2012.
+Stock-based compensation expense capitalized to inventory was immaterial for 2015, 2014, and 2013.

-Information regarding stock options outstanding, exercisable and expected to vest as of January 3, 2015 is summarized below:
+Information regarding stock options outstanding, exercisable and expected to vest as of January 2, 2016 is summarized below:

-Number of Shares Weighted Average Exercise Price Weighted Average Remaining Contractual Life (years) Aggregate Intrinsic Value (thousands) Options outstanding 833,795 \$ 4.88 4.14 \$ 3,139 Options vested and expected to vest 781,361 \$ 4.77 4.04 \$ 3,026 Options exercisable 452,746 \$ 3.85 3.01 \$ 2,158
+Number of Weighted Average Weighted Average Remaining Contractual Shares Exer cise Price Life (years) (the ousands) Options outstanding 551,492 \$ 6.92 4.68 \$ 1,422 Options vested and expected to vest 511,414 \$ 6.82 4.58 \$ 1,366 Options exercisable 253,209 \$ 5.68 3.56 \$ 937

-The aggregate intrinsic value in the table above represents the total pretax intrinsic value (the difference between the Company's closing stock price on the last trading day of fiscal 2014 and the exercise price, multiplied by the number of in-the-money options) that would have been received by the option holders had all option holders exercised their options on January 3, 2015.
-This amount changes based on the fair market value of the Company's common stock.
-The total intrinsic value of options exercised for fiscal years 2014, 2013 and 2012 was approximately \$1.9 million, \$1.5 million, and \$261 thousand, respectively.
+The aggregate intrinsic value in the table above represents the total pretax intrinsic value (the difference between our closing stock price on the last trading day of fiscal 2015 and the exercise price, multiplied by the number of in-the-money options) that would have been received by the option holders had all option holders exercised their options on January 2, 2016.
+This amount is subject to change due to changes to the fair market value of our common stock.
+The total intrinsic value of options exercised for fiscal years 2015, 2014 and 2013 was approximately \$1.5 million, \$1.9 million, and \$1.5 million, respectively.

-As of January 3, 2015, there was \$1.2 million of total unrecognized compensation cost related to non-vested share-based compensation arrangements under both of the plans.
-The cost is expected to be recognized over a weighted average period of 2.44 years.
+As of January 2, 2016, there was \$1.8 million of total unrecognized compensation cost related to non-vested share-based compensation arrangements under both of the plans.
+The cost is expected to be recognized over a weighted average period of 2.62 years.